Advantages and Disadvantages

 Always check before deciding on a biomass boiler

-that there is a reliable supply of your chosen fuel type as we don't all
+that you have room to store your fuel if you're using pellets and that there's a reliable supply of your chosen fuel type as we don't all

 have access to sustainable woodland next to our house.